CockyAmoeba/flask-restplus-leave-demo/README.md

 * RESTful API server should be self-documented using OpenAPI (fka Swagger) specifications, so interactive documentation UI is in place;
 * Authentication is handled with Basic Auth and rudimentary roles queries.
   This can later be swapped out for OAuth2
+* Request Args validation
 * Testing with pytest
 * Usage of SQLite
 * Code migrations and code first models